-These results show the essential correctness of the proposed model of beam compression in the tapered pinch until 1.5 μsec.
+These results show the essential correctness of the proposed model of beam compression in the tapered pinch until 1.5 usec.
 However, beam transport does not cut off or even decline after that time.
 This indicates the occurrence of new phenomena, not included in the above analysis.

-Figure 3.31 Transported beam mean current density versus injection time. j is the mean current density at the cathode.
+Figure 3.31 Transported beam mean current density versus injection time. j_c is the mean current density at the cathode.

 It is clear from the field profiles near the top of the pinch that beam electrons would be reflected if they followed single-particle orbits.
 At 1.5 μsec, the field profile 3 cm from the pinch anode is that of a uniform current (Figure 3.27).
-The damage radius at the anode for this injection time is 1.35 cm and B{o} at that radius is ~ 10 kG.
+The damage radius at the anode for this injection time is 1.35 cm and $B{{\Omega}}$ at that radius is ~ 10 kG.
 Therefore, the enclosed pinch current is I = 5 Br = 67 kA.
-The Alfven limiting current for this beam is $I{\lambda} = 17,000 \, \beta \gamma = 24 \, \text{kA}$.
+The Alfven limiting current for this beam is $I_A = 17,000~\beta\gamma = 24~kA$.
 This means that the beam could not propagate through the field configuration because the curvature of the beam electron orbits as a function of r is great enough to turn them around.
 Yet the beam is observed to transport with fair efficiency even after the critical pinch field has been reached.
-Guillory (Reference 3.10) has suggested that E x B drift near a region of charge buildup at the collapsed portion of the pinch allows electrons to penetrate.
-The charge buildup is assumed to result from reduced cross-field plasma conductivity and reflection of beam electrons ($\nabla \cdot J$) in the high field region of the pinch, to the point where charge neutralization is no longer complete.
-A qualitative picture of electron trajectories in the region is given in Figure 3.32. flows around the charge and this produces enlargement of the damage pattern.
+Guillory (Reference 3.9) has suggested that E x B drift near a region of charge buildup at the collapsed portion of the pinch allows electrons to penetrate.
+The charge buildup is assumed to result from reduced cross-field plasma conductivity and reflection of beam electrons (∇ \cdot J) in the high field region of the pinch, to the point where charge neutralization is no longer complete.
+A qualitative picture of electron trajectories in the region is given in Figure 3.32.
+The beam flows around the charge and this produces enlargement of the damage pattern.
 When the E x B drift motion around the charge cloud is slow compared with the axial velocity of the unimpeded beam, this would be observed as a delay of some beam electrons, i.e., as dispersion in the pulse shape of the X-rays at the downstream target.
 For some injection times, such dispersion is observed, as discussed below.

 Another possible explanation is that the single particle orbit model may not be a valid description of electron motion and that the pinch motion may be important.
 In cases where the inward pinch velocity is small, the pinch might not be able to contain the high transverse pressure beam.
-Such a fluid approach, however, has not been useful in explaining our other observations of Z-pinch transport.